Horse at sunset in field

 pig

-Bard Vets Ltd describes itself as an independent practice, with ongoing investment in up-to-date equipment and continuing professional education.
-Based on both clinic data and reviews, it appears set up for routine care and urgent cases, with multiple mentions of being seen at short notice and via an emergency line (including an overnight call-out).
+Bard Vets Ltd presents itself as an independent practice in Dumfries, with ongoing investment in equipment and continuing professional education.
+It appears set up for both routine care and urgent cases, with repeated examples of short-notice appointments, emergency-line access, and overnight help.
+Recent feedback continues to highlight thorough clinical care, supportive communication, and long-standing loyalty from local pet owners.

 #2 Ranking